quangtrp/ultimatecaro/README.md

 ##### LINK DEMO: https://ultimate-caro.surge.sh/

+## Introduction

+This is a tic-tac-toe gaming website and it's also my third personal project.
+I worked on this project for 2 weeks (September 5 to September 13).
+I designed the entire interface layout of this website using `ReactJS` and `SCSS`.
+To make this website more diverse, I have researched and added a fighting game mode against the computer.
+Also, I've built this website to be responsive so we can access it by phone or tablet.

 ## Rules to play

 Whoever gets 5 consecutive squares in the same row or diagonal wins